MikeDiaz-Pro/job-app-tracker-db/api/job-app-tracker-api/README.md

 - Prefer **WebClient** or **HttpClient** with timeouts over manual sleeps.
 - Log via `slf4j` (no `System.out.println`).
 - Keep providers behind `provider/` with a clear `AiProvider` interface to swap vendors.
+- Handle errors globally with `@ControllerAdvice` to ensure clean API responses.

 ---